-When it’s just too hot to cook and I want something summery and refreshing, I turn to this Shrimp Salad with Avocado and Mango recipe.
-You can also prepare all the ingredients ahead of time, making it a great recipe for summer entertaining!
+When it's just too hot to cook and I want something summery and refreshing, I turn to this Shrimp Salad with Avocado and Mango recipe.
+You can also prepare all the ingredients ahead of time, and just toss it together and serve.

 Step 1: Prepare the Shrimp